 |Sandbar Beachfront Hostel||San Pedro||Attractive hostel right on the beach.|

 - 6 Awesome things to do in Belize – True Nomads

-- Nomadic Matt has a detailed guide to Belize, including separate guides for Caye Caulker, Orange Walk, Placencia and San Ignacio
+- Nomadic Matt’s guide to Belize, which includes separate guides for Caye Caulker, Orange Walk, Placencia and San Ignacio